Badminton at the 1990 Commonwealth Games

-The badminton competition at the 1990 Commonwealth Games took place in Auckland, New Zealand from 24 January until 3 February 1990.
+Badminton at the 1990 Commonwealth Games was the seventh appearance of the Badminton at the Commonwealth Games.
+Competition at the 1990 Commonwealth Games took place at the Auckland Badminton Hall at 99 Gillies Avenue in Epsom from 24 January until 3 February 1990.

+England topped the badminton medal table by virtue of winning three gold medals.
 Steve Baddeley was forced to withdraw from the men's singles and mixed doubles bronze play off's due to severe blistering on his feet.